kirillk77/whisper2cyanite/README.md

 #### Migrating a whole database

+Typical command for migrating a whole Whisper database to Cyanite looks like
+this:

 ```bash
 whisper2cyanite --run --jobs 8 --rollups 60:5356800,900:6220800 --min-ttl 18000 \
   --cassandra-options "{:compression :lz4}" --errors-file error-files.lst \